 These quotes are about the condition of modern Christianity.
 Since I personally believe that almost everything about modern Christianity is in need of reform and a return to "the faith once delivered to the saints" (Jude 1:3), the majority of these will be negative.

-This does not mean that I am ignoring what is good in modern Christianity, nor that I am unaware of the many wonderful godly, disciples that exist even in anemic, corrupt western Christianity.
-Though they are many, such disciples are, unfortunately, a small minority of professing Christians, the rest being at best good people but nominal Christians and at worst despicable and self-righteous pretenders.
+This does not mean that I am ignoring what is good in modern Christianity, nor that I am unaware of the many wonderful and godly disciples that exist even in anemic, corrupt western Christianity.
+Though they are many, such disciples are, unfortunately, a small minority of professing Christians, the rest being at best good people but nominal Christians and at worst self-righteous pretenders.

 Western Christianity's unfortunate queasiness about facing that reality—or any reality—is the major reason why the problem is not being corrected.